Anıtlı, Midyat: Church of the Virgin Mary (Yoldath Aloho)

 Church of the Virgin Mary in Anıtlı.

 The Church of The Virgin Mary, or Yoldath Aloho, is believed to have been built around 450 AD, and expanded by Byzantian emperor Justinian I in the following century.
 Architectural and religious data posits that the church was built on the foundations of a pagan temple, and that it is the only extant Syriac church from the 1st to 2nd centuries.
 Andrew Palmer suggests that the size of the original settlement of the church strongly indicates that it was where the first bishopric of Tur Abdin was located, whose name was 'Ammi.

 While historians tie the church's origins to the mid-5th century, local legend posits the placement of the church to the very birth of Christ.
 According to the story, twelve wise men, also known as the Magi, gathered in Ḥāḥ on their journey to find the newborn Christ, guided by the star.
 Three of them continued on to Bethlehem, while the other nine remained in Ḥāḥ.
 In gratitude for the gifts they brought—gold, frankincense, and myrrh—the Virgin Mary, the mother of God, gave the three wise men a piece of the swaddling cloth that had wrapped the infant Jesus.
 When the three reunited with the others in Ḥāḥ, they decided to burn it and share the ashes, but instead, the cloth transformed into twelve medallions.
 In awe of this miracle, the twelve Wise Men built a monument to the Virgin Mary, later becoming the Church of the Mother of God (Yoldath Aloho).
 Each man contributed a layer of stone, and the monument was later converted into a church with the arrival of Christianity.

 The church is divided into three sections: a sacred area, the nave and the narthex: the nave of the church is unique in that it contains influences unlike other churches in the region.
 The architecture of the church contains a cloister dome (believed to trace back to the 6th century) and shares similarities with Armenian and Georgian architecture, with local influences embedded (as well as those from pagan temples).
 The church had additions made to its architecture as late as the 20th century, particularly to meet the worshipping needs of the villagers.
 Gertrude Bell described the church as the "crowning glory of Tur Abdin", and it is the only active place of worship in the village.
-The village organizes the Shahro ceremony every year at the church, in commemoration of the death of the Virgin Mary.
+The Assyrian nationalist figure Naum Faiq was a student in the church's school, established by the Ancient Assyrian Brotherhood in the 19th century.
+Assyrians/Syriacs organize the Shahro ceremony every year at the church, in commemoration of the death of the Virgin Mary.

 The church was registered by the Diyarbekir Cultural Heritage Protection Regional Board in 2001.
 As a result of the 2016 PKK attack in the village, the structure of the church was left damaged, with the doors and windows having been blown out.